top of page

 Help Feed the Hungry

-Sandwiches for St. George Food Kitchen
+Sandwiches for St. George Food Kitchen (Monthly)

 High Holy Day Food Drive

-Bring your non-perishable items on Yom Kippur to support the Palm Beach County Food Bank
+Bring your non-perishable items on Yom Kippur.

 Food Packing for Haiti with St. Mark’s Church